flexion/dwd-ui-monetary-lab/docs/development-guidelines.md

 - Placeholder

 ## Authoring Development Guidelines [^](#development-guidelines)
-All team members are expected to maintain and expand upon the devleopment guidelines.
+All team members are expected to maintain and expand upon the development guidelines.
 Please follow these guidelines to modify existing guidelines and to expand the guidelines to cover new topics.
 * Guidelines are modified via the standard pull request process.
 This allows the team to review and fine tune proposed changes.
 * Small topics can be included directly in development-guidelines.md.
 Larger topics should have their own markdown file in ./docs/.
 The larger topics still have a section in development-guidelines.md, but it is just an introduction and a link to the topic specific file.
 Please use your judgement to determine if a topic is sufficiently large to require its own file.
 One thing to consider, if the topic requires multiple sub-topics/sub-sections, then it is likely more suitable to place that content into its own file.